A benefit concert and art showcase presented by One Vibe Africa and EMP to empower Kenyan youth.

 • Inspired creative collaboration between Africans and African-Americans in Seattle.

-• Showcased the best African oriented concert dubbed: “ a night to remember” by Northwest Music Scene, “a premier African-influenced festival” by YES Magazine, and “globally oriented event” by Humanosphere.
+• Showcased the best African-oriented concert dubbed: “a night to remember” by Northwest Music Scene, “a premier African-influenced festival” by YES Magazine, and a “globally-oriented event” by Humanosphere.

 BLITZ THE AMBASSADOR

-Blitz The Ambassador: Blitz the Ambassador is a musician, composer and filmmaker born in Accra, Ghana.
-He was introduced to Hip-Hop music through the sounds of Public Enemy, KRS One and Rakim.
-Blitz moved to the U.S to study at Kent State University where he began releasing Mixtapes and EP's.
+Blitz the Ambassador is a musician, composer, and filmmaker born in Accra, Ghana.
+He was introduced to hip-hop music through the sounds of Public Enemy, KRS One, and Rakim.
+Blitz moved to the U.S. to study at Kent State University where he began releasing mixtapes and EPs.
 After being offered what he considered to be inadequate recording deals from established labels, he formed Embassy MVMT through which he has released Stereotype (2009), Native Sun (2011), and most recently, the ambitious Afropolitan Dreams (2014).
 Blitz is currently finishing up his new album Diasporadical, which is due out in 2015.
-He has performed at some of the worlds biggest music festivals including Roskilde (Denmark), Solidays (France), and Mawazine (Morocco) sharing the stage with the likes of The Roots, Sting, and Public Enemy.
+He has performed at some of the world's biggest music festivals including Roskilde (Denmark), Solidays (France), and Mawazine (Morocco), sharing the stage with the likes of The Roots, Sting, and Public Enemy.
 In 2009, Blitz was chosen as one of “50 Emerging Artists” by Beyond Race magazine, and in 2013 Blitz the Ambassador was awarded the distinguished Vilcek Prize, an award established to recognize outstanding immigrant contributions to American society in the Arts and Sciences.

 Aisha Fukushima is a public speaker, educator, singer, and ‘RAPtivist’ (rap activist).
 RAPtivism is a global hip-hop project spanning 10 countries and four continents, highlighting the ways culture can contribute to universal efforts for freedom and justice by challenging apathy with awareness, ignorance with intelligence, and oppression with expression.
-As a leader of the ‘RAPtivism’ project, Fukushima has engaged in hip-hop communities across the United States and from France to Morocco, Kazakhstan, Japan, Germany, England, South Africa, Senegal, India, Denmark and beyond.
+As a leader of the ‘RAPtivism’ project, Fukushima has engaged in hip-hop communities across the U.S. and from France to Morocco, Kazakhstan, Japan, Germany, England, South Africa, Senegal, India, Denmark, and beyond.

 Zack Okello’s alluring voice initiates the stories narrated in his music that depict his upbringing in the rich culture of the Lakeside City of Kisumu, Kenya.
-Zack taught guitar and vocal classes at One Vibe’s Music & Art Program before he moved to Lansing, Michigan in 2014.
-Zack takes listeners through a cultural journey using music.
-"Kisumu," his first single, talks about Kisumu City’s growth, creativity of the fishermen and women who use natural resources around Lake Victoria to make a living.
-"Bet e dala" is the title of Zack’s second single that educates listeners to not be like the proverbial “Oyundi” that just seats there, he encourages his audience to do something tangible instead.
-Zack is determined to continue dropping educative and fresh traditional songs fusing Benga with jazz, blues, and a variety of rhythms.
+Okello taught guitar and vocal classes at One Vibe’s Music & Art Program before he moved to Lansing, Michigan in 2014.
+Okello takes listeners through a cultural journey using music.
+"Kisumu," his first single, talks about Kisumu City’s growth, and the creativity of the fishermen and women who use natural resources around Lake Victoria to make a living.
+"Bet e dala" is the title of Okello's second single and educates listeners to not be like the proverbial “Oyundi” that just sits there passively, he encourages his audience to do something tangible instead.
+Okello is determined to continue dropping educative and fresh traditional songs fusing Benga with jazz, blues, and a variety of rhythms.